19hours/sg-statutes/Acts/Companies Act.md

 (6) Where a person directed to attend before the Court under subsection (1) applies to the Court to be exculpated from any charges made or suggested against him, the liquidator shall appear on the hearing of the application and call the attention of the Court to any matters which appear to him to be relevant and if the Court, after hearing any evidence given or witnesses called by the liquidator, grants the application the Court may allow the applicant such costs as the Court in its discretion thinks fit.

-(7) Notes of the examination —
+(7) The record of the examination —

-(a) shall be reduced to writing;

-(b) shall be read over to or by and signed by the person examined;

-(c) may thereafter be used in evidence in any legal proceedings against him; and
+(a) may be used in evidence in any legal proceedings against the person examined; and

-(d) shall be open to the inspection of any creditor or contributory at all reasonable times.
+(b) shall, at all reasonable times, be made available to any creditor or contributory for review at the court premises.

+[17/2005 wef 15/07/2005]

 (8) The Court may if it thinks fit adjourn the examination from time to time.